Houston Building Collapse Injury Lawyer

 A building collapse is a frightening and traumatic experience.
 Along with the psychological trauma you experience, you may be facing years or even a lifetime of painful recovery and medical care, an inability to work, and financial uncertainty.
 A Houston building collapse injury lawyer can help you hold the responsible parties accountable or recover the workers’ compensation benefits you deserve.

-Contact Attorney Brian White & Associates, PC to schedule a free consultation today.
+Contact Attorney Brian White Personal Injury Lawyers to schedule a free consultation today.
 Whether your injury occurred on the job or you were in the wrong place at the wrong time, we are here to help.
 You pay no attorney’s fees unless we recover for you.